QEDan/QEDan.github.io/README.md

 ## Open Source

 * [Links Clustering](https://github.com/QEDan/links_clustering) - Python implementation of the [Links online clustering algorithm](https://arxiv.org/abs/1801.10123).
 Unlike most clustering algorithms, this one predicts cluster membership as it goes without needing to see the entire data set.
+Featured on [paperswithcode.com](https://paperswithcode.com/paper/links-a-high-dimensional-online-clustering).
 * [DLCheck](https://github.com/QEDan/DLCheck) - A tool for automatically discovering training problems in PyTorch Lightning Deep Learning models.
 Implements checks from [TFCheck](https://arxiv.org/abs/1909.02562) and [Deep Diagnosis](https://arxiv.org/abs/2112.04036).
 * [hwc - The Hello World Compiler](https://github.com/QEDan/hwc) - A compiler that takes input source code written in any programming language and compiles it into a working program with the desired features.
 It is useful for accelerating development of new programming languages, or for writing software using languages you don't understand (yes, it's a joke).
 * Bug fixes and features